dumians/oci-azure-devops-tools/docs/TESTPLAN.md

 -   Connect to OCI at all/create clients that work
 -   fixed credentials and fixed credentials with assume roles both work
--   Any task that does heavy build/filesystem work is tested more heavily here (Lambda, Cloudformation, and beanstalk tasks)
+-   Any task that does heavy build/filesystem work is tested more heavily here (Function, Cloudformation, and beanstalk tasks)
 -   Anything that relies on the real environment is tested (like the OCI shell script task or the powershell scripts)

 With this in mind, the goals for end to end tests are: